vfayosp/project_aidl2022/README.md

 ## Drug repurposing

 Drug repurposing consist in identifying new targets for known drugs.
+In this regards, using an existing drug can save a lot of steps in drug discovery and development proccess.

-Among other advantages, it is demonstrated to reduce R&D costs, decrease drug development timeline and makes clinical trials easier.
+Among other advantages, it is demonstrated to:

+* Reduce R&D costs
+* Decrease drug development timeline
+* Make clinical trials easier.

 Making clinical tries easier is one of the main paths of improvement, since it requires testing medical approaches in people.
+An offline evaluation, since this project, allows researchers in a medical environment to predict future preferences, which could potentially reduce needed testing in both people and animals.

 ![image](https://user-images.githubusercontent.com/93614965/156045867-7a12a014-0a6b-4a78-96ed-c8418d47d5a8.png)